pypy/pypy/pypy/doc/cppyy.rst

 With the aid of a selection file, a large project can be easily managed: simply ``#include`` all relevant headers into a single header file that is handed to ``genreflex``.
+In fact, if you hand multiple header files to ``genreflex``, then a selection file is almost obligatory: without it, only classes from the last header will be selected.
 Then, apply a selection file to pick up all the relevant classes.
 For our purposes, the following rather straightforward selection will do (the name ``lcgdict`` for the root is historical, but required)::